recursion/jackBeNimble/README.md

 - Adjust lot size up and down.
 - Cancel all orders.
 - Display current OFFSET value.
-#### What doesnt work:
+#### What doesnt work/exist:
 - Configuration
+- Any GUI at all - (other than a silly popup with nearly useless info in it)
-- Any sort of help/tutorial
+- Any sort of help/tutorial/explanation other than this readme.
-- Specific order canceling
+- Better order canceling (cancel last, cancel all bids, etc).

 #### Todo
 ##### Features